Petersen Building

 Building in Los Angeles, California, U.S.

 Petersen Building is a historic two-story building at 7001 W. Hollywood Boulevard in Hollywood, California.
+It was bought by Tinder co-founder Justin Mateen in 2025.

 History

 Petersen Building, built in 1929, was designed by the architectural firm Meyer & Holler, the same firm responsible for many of Hollywood's most notable landmarks, including Hollywood First National and the Chinese and Egyptian theatres.
-This building was originally a Cadillac dealership.
+This building, 35003 sqft in area, was originally a Cadillac dealership.